Master of Physician Assistant

 Halfway through the clinical rotation, we ask each clinical preceptor to submit a mid-rotation preceptor evaluation form.
 This allows the preceptor to communicate with the program how a student is performing and to intervene should improvement be required.

-At the end of the clinical rotation, the clinical preceptor will complete an end-of rotation final preceptor evaluation of the student.
+At the end of the clinical rotation, the clinical preceptor will complete an end-of-rotation final preceptor evaluation of the student.
 The final preceptor evaluation directly correlates to the learning outcomes found in the course syllabus.
 The final preceptor evaluation comprises 25% of the student’s final grade in the course.
 For additional information regarding the final preceptor evaluation, please refer to the Preceptor Guide to End-of-Rotation Evaluation document.

 1. Is there a stipend for being a clinical preceptor?

 Yes, we are pleased to offer a stipend for our clinical preceptors who are willing to precept a minimum of three (3) clinical students per clinical year.
-Clinical preceptors must complete and submit required documentation to receive the stipend.
-For more information, contact our program Clinical Coordinator, Esther Castilleja at esther.castilleja@hsutx.edu
+Clinical preceptors must complete and submit the required documentation to receive the stipend.
+For more information, contact our program Clinical Coordinator, Esther Castilleja, at esther.castilleja@hsutx.edu

 1. Can I claim Category I continuing medical education (CME) hours for precepting?

-Yes, HSU PA program has partnered with AAPA to award AAPA Category I CME for PA clinical preceptors.
+Yes,the HSU PA program has partnered with AAPA to award AAPA Category I CME for PA clinical preceptors.
 Your AAPA Category I CME is awarded at a rate of 2 CME per PA student per 40-hour week, without limit.

 1. Is there a title given by the HSU PA program for precepting?

 Yes, in recognition of our ongoing appreciation of the service provided to our students, we give titles and recognitions based on the number of students a preceptor takes per cohort.
 We highly encourage you to add these titles to your curriculum vitae/resume.
-Preceptors who precept one or two students per cohort are given the title Clinical Instructor.
+Preceptors who precept one or two students per cohort are given the title of Clinical Instructor.
 Preceptors who precept three to four students per cohort are given the title Recognized Clinical Instructor.
 Preceptors who precept five or more students are given the title Distinguished Clinical Instructor.

 Number of Students PreceptedTitle